antoniobarbalau/antoniobarbalau.github.io/ecology_of_practices.md

 ## 2. Just Sitting

 Sit and breathe with no desire or expectations.
+Rediscover the pleasure of simply being.

 (i) Sit, ideally, facing a wall, (ii) with eyes open looking a short distance ahead (but don't force it), (iii) in a position in which you won't fall asleep while (iv) belly breathing.
 Ideally for at least 20 mins.